 Help your child get into the habit of writing down important information — homework assignments, dates for field trips, that brilliant idea for building the best robot ever — right away, even if they think they’ll be able to remember it.

 “Medications that enhance attention can help with working memory,” explains Dr. Cruger.
 ADHD medications don’t treat working memory issues, but they do reduce distractibility and increase focus, which makes it easier for kids to access their working memory.
 But Dr. Cruger notes, “It’s still essential to provide clear direction and manageable instructions.”

 Researchers are studying if methods like brain training can actually improve working memory capabilities.
 As research expands, we may learn more about the effectiveness of these strategies, but at the moment the long-term benefits aren’t clear.
 Computer games, apps and memory games can be used alongside other strategies, but it’s important to stick with established supports as well.

 For now the best way to help kids with working memory issues is to focus on creating and practicing healthy, effective coping strategies.
-Creating routines, using tools and offering support will help your child develop strategies he’ll be able to fall back on for the rest of his life.
+Creating routines, using tools and offering support helps children develop strategies they’ll be able to fall back on for the rest of their lives.

 You can help your child retain information by encouraging them to do one task at a time.
 Break homework assignments or study sessions down into manageable chunks to help your child avoid cognitive overload.